iygeal/rightsplace/README.md

 RightsPlace integrates Django models, views, templates, admin customization, and JavaScript-enhanced form handling, while remaining mobile-responsive through Bootstrap styling.
 The combination of multi-role access control, real-world domain modeling, and administrative workflows makes this project significantly more complex and distinct than any prior assignment in the course.

-Additionally, the project implements multi-file evidence uploads using the django-multipleupload package.
-Supporting multiple evidence files per report required custom form handling, server-side processing of uploaded files, and relational modeling between reports and evidence.
+Additionally, the project implements multi-file evidence uploads using the django-multipleupload package, combined with custom client-side JavaScript.
+Users can add evidence files via both traditional file selection and drag-and-drop interactions.
+Supporting this required managing a client-side file bucket, synchronizing files with Django forms, handling upload progress feedback, and processing multiple files server-side with proper relational mapping between reports and evidence.
 This functionality is not covered in the course material and significantly increased both the technical complexity and development time of the application.

 ## Features